s-cassidy/microblog.nvim/README.md

 ## Configuration

-You will need an API key from micro.blog.
+You will need an app token from micro.blog.
 Go to [account settings](https://micro.blog/account) and scroll to App Tokens near the bottom.

 microblog.nvim loads this key from a shell environment variable.
-By default this is `MB_API_KEY`, but you can change it.
+By default this is `MB_APP_TOKEN`, but you can change it.

 You must pass an array `blogs`, where each entry is a table with fields `url` and `uid`.
 Your `uid` is _probably_ your blog's `https://something.micro.blog` address.
 Your `url` may be the same, or it may be your custom domain name.